nicolov/gazebo-headless-docker/README.md

 software OpenGL renderer that allows Gazebo to run without a GPU. `scripts/run-demo.sh` is a demo script that records the screen output from a simple Gazebo session.

 For information about usage, follow the CI configuration in `.circleci/config.yml`.
+[Output video](https://6-174678911-gh.circle-artifacts.com/0/root/project/out/demo.mkv) straight from the CircleCI artifacts.